Modeling Diffusion and Permeation Across the Stratum Corneum Lipid Barrier: Conclusions

 \begin{acknowledgement} The authors thank Chinmay Das and Peter~D.~Olmsted for helpful discussions on setting up SC models.
 DJT acknowledges support from the Alfred P. Sloan Foundation Chemistry of the Indoor Environment (CIE) Program (G-2020-13912). \end{acknowledgement}

-\begin{suppinfo} The supporting information includes an assessment of the influence of the harmonic force constant on diffusivity profiles; details on the calculation of bulk diffusivities from mean-squared displacements; the complete set of propagator analyses across different lag times; density profiles used to define membrane boundaries; additional local resistance profiles obtained from all combinations of free-energy and diffusivity methods; and a table summarizing all computed permeability coefficients. \end{suppinfo}
+\begin{suppinfo} The supporting information includes an assessment of the influence of the harmonic force constant on diffusivity profiles; details on the calculation of bulk diffusivities from mean-squared displacements; the complete set of propagator analyses across different lag times; density profiles used to define membrane boundaries; additional local resistance profiles obtained from all combinations of free-energy and diffusivity methods; and a table summarizing all computed permeability coefficients.
+All structure, topology, force-field, and simulation input files necessary to reproduce the molecular dynamics simulations presented in this work are available in a public GitHub repository at \url{https://github.com/mvondomaros-lab/sc-permeation-est-air}. \end{suppinfo}